Demo

 result = picon.run(

-api_base="http://localhost:8000/v1", # OpenAI-compatible endpoint
+api_base="http://your-server.com/v1", # OpenAI-compatible endpoint

 num_turns=30,